 "In light of the current misunderstandings surrounding immigrants fleeing violence in Central America, this book should be required reading.
 The writing is fluid and lyrical and the story is relevant." —Mom Egg Review

-“In Knitting the Fog, Hernández eloquently captures the hardship, joy, magic, and resilience of three generations of women enduring ‘the battle of this dream’—border after border—from the family home in Mayuelas, Guatemala, through the desert across the Río Bravo to the streets of Los Angeles.
+“In Knitting the Fog, Hernández eloquently captures the hardship, joy, magic, and resilience of three generations of women enduring ‘the battles of this dream’—border after border—from the family home in Mayuelas, Guatemala, through the desert across the Río Bravo, to the streets of Los Angeles.
 Magnificent!” —Carol Potter, author of Some Slow Bees

 “Knitting the Fog brings us the immigrant experience in a refreshingly new light.
 This memoir of hybrid forms—moving evocatively between poetry and prose—is not only timely but resonant in sense of place and purpose.
 How exciting that Hernández's voice joins the canon of contemporary Latina stories.” —Bridgett M. Davis, author of The World According to Fannie Davis

 "Part-torch song and part-excavation: a hybrid book of short nonfiction interlaced with poems that mirror the turbulent fog one must survive when they are a child who must keep going, despite it all.
-It is also a book of our times, a story of struggle and resilience, a warrior song that refuses to look or run away." —Melissa R. Sipin, TAYO editor in chief
+It is also a book of our times, a story of struggle and resilience, a warrior song that refuses to look or run away." —Melissa R. Sipin, editor in chief, TAYO Literary Magazine

 “Claudia D. Hernández’s exquisite new memoir is a breathtaking read.
 Her raw honesty sings on the page with a kind of fiery joy and longing of what it means to be a family.” —Kerry Madden, author of the Appalachian Maggie Valley Trilogy